 The keto diet is one of the most valuable and overall beneficial diets there is – not only can it help with weight loss, but it can also control several crippling conditions such as epilepsy.

-Despite its trove of fantastic benefits, a keto diet can also be one of the hardest to follow.
+Despite its laundry list of fantastic benefits, a keto diet can also be one of the hardest to follow.

 If you persevere and stick to a plan, anyone can maintain ketosis but it does take hard work and dedication.

 For those who have started their journey on the ketogenic diet, or perhaps want to give it a try, there is a beneficial supplement that can help – exogenous ketones.

 We look at why you should consider using exogenous ketone supplements and how they can benefit your diet.

 An exogenous ketone is effectively a ketone body that you can ingest as a supplement.
 Exogenous in this case means that the ketone is created outside the body.
 However, it’s molecularly identical to the BHB made in the body (i.e. endogenously) as a byproduct of fat metabolism.